-I am definitely not claiming this scenario as truth - for one thing it makes God improbably anthropomorphic; to constitute a proof of compossibility it merely needs to be possible.
+I am definitely not claiming this scenario as truth - for one thing it makes God improbably anthropomorphic, and the theodicy is woefully facile.
+However, to constitute a proof of compossibility it merely needs to be possible.
 In being possible it shows the compatibility of Molinism, libertarian free will, predestination, evil, a sin-free heaven, a maximally great (omniscient, omnipotent, omnibenevolent and perfectly just) God, gross injustice, this being the best of all possible worlds, heinous suffering, and no-one unjustly suffering.
 On top of that it partially explains divine hiddenness: why show oneself to those who would not repent (James 1:6), or at a time where it would be suboptimal in bringing the person to acceptance of the good?